-- Park in the front parking lot and enter through the main entrance. - All visitors must be in the patient's Phone/Visitor Log and have patient's confidentiality number.
+- Visitations are set up primarily during business hours of 8-5pm.
+Special arrangements should be made with the primary therapist. - All visitors must be in the patient's Phone/Visitor Log and have patient's confidentiality number.
 Visitors must have a form of picture ID. - All visitors are asked to leave personal belongings in their vehicle (including cell phones for confidentiality reasons).
 If unable to leave belongings in a vehicle, visitors will be asked to lock them in a locker provided by the hospital.
 Visitors should bring car keys and their picture ID with them. - No more than 5 visitors are allowed at one time.
-Any visitor under the age of 18 must be accompanied by an adult at all times. - If you are bringing meals to share with children please refrain from bringing caffeinated beverages and anything in a glass or metal container.
+Any visitor under the age of 18 must be approved prior to the visit and must be accompanied by an adult at all times. - If you are bringing meals to share with children please refrain from bringing caffeinated beverages and anything in a glass or metal container.
 Patients are unable to bring food or drinks back to their units. - Please do not bring nut products like peanut butter into the building due to airborne allergies within the hospital.